by Jeffrey Lee | Art by Helena Ho

 Their screams echoed, chilling yet monotonous, as if their words had been recited and customary.
-Each of their individual wills— the will of the city— came together as the invisible hands that seized Brandon’s mind and bound him to his purpose.
+Each of their individual wills— the will of the city— came together like invisible hands that seized Brandon’s mind and bound him to his purpose.

 Brandon firmly maintained his grip as the body underneath him flailed and thrashed and convulsed and scratched and screamed.
-It clung to its life, gasping, gulping, unbreathing, surviving, dying, its eyes seeming to bulge from their sockets as they darkened.
-An opaque liquid trickled from the edge of its mouth through hollow respirations.
+It clung to its life, gasping, gulping, unbreathing, surviving, dying, its eyes seeming to bulge from their sockets as they darkened with blood.
 Brandon looked away, indifferent to the fingernails that dug and pierced through his hands, drawing crude, raw streams of blood.
-The spectators were enraptured by this performance.
+The spectators were marveled by this performance.

 Then, there it was, the passing of existence.
 The victim’s movements suddenly ceased, and the crowd became hushed, their faces abruptly sullen.